codacy/docs/docs/organizations/roles-and-permissions-for-synced-organizations.md

 </tbody>
 </table>

-<sup>1</sup>: Outside Collaborators and External Users are not supported as Members of organizations on Codacy.
+<sup>1</sup>: Outside Collaborators and External Users aren't supported as Members of organizations on Codacy.
 However, you can [add them as Authors](adding-and-managing-authors.md) so that their commits are analyzed by Codacy.
 <sup>2</sup>: Depending on your [setting for accepting new people](what-are-synced-organizations.md#managing-people-in-an-organization).

 See [managing people in an organization](what-are-synced-organizations.md#managing-people-in-an-organization) to list your organization members and their role.

 !!! tip
-    If you would like to analyze commits from authors that do not belong to your organization, [read more about Authors here](adding-and-managing-authors.md).
+    If you would like to analyze commits from authors that don't belong to your organization, [read more about Authors here](adding-and-managing-authors.md).

 Please reach out to us if you have any questions.